blbadger/blbadger.github.io/computing-programs.md

 we get the same answer, but the memoized version of the program is much faster!
 This one calculates matricies of under 19x19 in a reasonable amount of time, a substantial improvement over the standard recursive program.

-The memoized version is a little faster than the numpy `numpy.linalg.det()` for this matrix (although it becomes slower for larger matricies)
+The memoized version is a little faster than the numpy `numpy.linalg.det()` for this matrix

 ```bash
 (base) bbadger@bbadger:~$ time python ~/Desktop/matrix_determinant_memoized.py